lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 are in use.
 This specification thereby tries to be technology agnostic with regards to the transport of the produced signed claims.

-RFC 9334 uses the term “evidence” for the information that is communicated by the verifier with remote parties.
-Since the information produced by the device can neither be trusted and often not even verified directly by the relying party an additional role with the verifier is introduced.
-The verifier has knowledge to verify the evidence, has information about what devices run what firmware and software, etc.
+RFC 9334 uses the term "evidence" for information that is communicated by the verifier with remote parties.
+Since the information produced by the device can not be trusted and often not even verified directly by the relying party an additional role is introduced: the verifier.
+The verifier has knowledge about the expected firmware versions and hardware configuration.
+This information is called endorsements and reference values in RFC 9334.

 This document creates two ATTRIBUTE/Attribute definitions.
 The first Attribute may be used to carry a set of certificates or public keys that may be necessary to validate evidence.
 The second Attribute carries a structure that may be used to carry key attestation statements, signatures and related data.

 With these extensions a Certification Authority (CA) has additional information about whether to issuer a certificate and what information to populate into the certificate.
+The scope of this document is, however, limited to the transport of evidence via a CSR.
+A supplementary document will describe how evidence is carried in an X.509 certificate for attesting hardware security modules (HSMs).

 # Conventions and Definitions